 With tax season here and the due date to get them filed looming, it got me thinking about identity theft and how much information is floating around at this time of year easily accessible by the less-than-honest among us.
-Here’s our story and the best ways to protect against identity theft.
+Here is our story and how to prevent identity theft.

 The odds were against us when we got married.
 We were young.
 Only 18 and 22 when we got married.
 Carefree and a bit oblivious to all that the future would hold and whether we could manage everything that life was throwing at us.

 Things will always happen.
 Even in the best of places.
-After 3 years of marriage we prepared for a move and job change that we hoped that would only help our future farther, bad things happened instead.
+After 3 years of marriage, we prepared for a move and job change that we hoped would only help our future farther, bad things happened instead.

 And again you're on vacation out of state and your card is used across the country for a seemingly small charge that you didn't make.
 But the identity thieves are watching and waiting to see if there's an available balance behind that card so they can use it to its full potential.